16 Best Beaches in San Diego for Families with Kids of All Ages

 Aerial view of this pretty San Diego beach

-Powerhouse Park and its playground both overlook this shimmering stretch of the shore, along with restaurants, shops, and plenty of grassy areas for a picnic.
-Public restrooms can be found in the towering lifeguard building, and other public services are available closer to the park.
+Powerhouse Park and its playground overlook this shimmering stretch of the shore, along with restaurants, shops, and plenty of grassy areas for picnics.
+You can find public restrooms in the towering lifeguard building, and other public services are available near the park.

 The sunrise and sunset are equally magical at this family-favorite San Diego haven, so come early and stick around to enjoy nature’s show.
-Parking is challenging during warm weather days, so arrive early.
+Parking is challenging on warm-weather days, so arrive early.

-You can walk from the heart of the Del Mar Village, where some of the best shops and restaurants are located, a few blocks to the end of 15th Street to enter the beach.
+You can walk a few blocks from the heart of the Del Mar Village, where some of the best shops and restaurants are located, to reach the beach at the end of 15th Street.

 6. Torrey Pines State Beach